-Voice for Animals does not typically rescue animals full time, however if contacted we will assist with the trapping of a stray animal and either work with a partner rescue organization to place them, or use our mailing list to find an appropriate foster.
+If contacted, Voice for Animals will assist with the trapping and rescue of a stray animal, and either work with a partner rescue organization to place them, or use our mailing list to find an appropriate foster.
 All strays must be checked for a microchip or tattoo by a veterinarian prior to being placed in foster care.

 V4A will follow through with adoption application approvals, and setting up meet and greets and finalizations.

 If you have found a stray cat or dog, you can contact us, however we request that you please contact Animal Services as well, or take the animal to a local vet clinic, to be checked for any tattoos/chips and/or owners who might be missing and looking for them.